Ruu3f/freeGPT/README.md

 - [x] Make the over-all library easier to use.
 - [x] Make the over-all library easier to understand.
 - [x] Replace you.com with theb.ai for less failed responses.
-- [x] Add a internet search model for GPT-3 & GPT-4
+- [x] Make GPT-3 & GPT-4 models with web access.
 - [ ] Add a text to image generation model
 - [ ] Make a discord bot